 With college tuitions rising by up to ten percent in 2004 alone, you may be thinking of taking on a student loan to help with the finances.

 Your student loan will likely be the largest debt you’ve ever had -- possibly also the first.
-How you handle your student loan can have a huge effect on your credit rating and, since your credit rating determines how much you can borrow for years to come, your financial future.
+How you handle your student loan can have a huge effect on your credit score and, since your credit rating determines how much you can borrow for years to come, your financial future.

 Your credit rating reflects the debts that you have and your repayment history.
 The key to a good credit rating is to make regular payments on time and pay off your debt as quickly as possible.
 With careful planning and financial responsibility, you won’t feel overwhelmed by your student loan.
 Here are a few tips to help you effectively manage your debt.

 Make interest paymentsIf you have obtained an unsubsidized government or bank loan, you may have to make interest payments while you are still in school.
 Factor this amount into your monthly budget and make payments on time.